cn0047/stash/ed/d/redis/README.md

 Redis - in-memory data structure store (persistent), used as database, with server-side scripts (lua).

+Redis is fast because of IO Multiplexing (EventLoop).

 #### Data types:

 * Strings - A String value can be at max 512 Megabytes in length.